Cultural Arts Corridor

 Will there still be parking nearby for the Walton Arts Center and TheatreSquared?

-Linda DeBerry asked about 6 years ago
+Linda DeBerry asked over 6 years ago

 One key design element of the Cultural Arts Corridor is the West Ave Parking Lot, used by some Walton Arts Center patrons and visitors to other established venues in that area.
 The City is committed to providing parking to support the Walton Arts Center, TheatreSquared, and other downtown establishments while creating a walkable environment for today and into the future.
 To replace the loss of parking, new parking will need to be in place prior to any Cultural Arts Corridor related construction work on the West Avenue parking lot.